RishiDarkDevil/rishi-portfolio/content/project/Quantum-Deep-Dive/index.md

-You will see a flat lined result close to the ideal result with an ideal simulator because it contains essentially only the feasible solution subspace which converges very fast in an ideal scenario.
+We see a flat lined result close to the ideal result with an ideal simulator because it contains essentially only the feasible solution subspace which converges very fast in an ideal scenario.

 Now it's time to give it another go!
 Formulate a PQC for a 4 node graph in order to attempt a convergence for a given 4 node graph!